Build vs Buy Software: The Definitive Framework for 2025

 When Looking at Scale and Complexity:

-The bigger the impact new software can have on your business, the more likely you are to want to build it yourself, especially if you have the skills and time to do it justice.
+The bigger the impact new software can have on your business, the more likely you are to want to build it yourself, especially if you have the skills, available resources, and time to do it justice.

-But sometimes, the project is complex and requires a level of expertise you don’t have.
-In those cases, and in cases where the software fits a need but doesn’t have high impact potential, it’s best to buy.
+But sometimes, the project is complex, includes multiple systems, and requires a level of expertise you don’t have.
+In those cases, and in cases where the software fits a need but doesn’t have high impact potential, it’s best to explore a buy strategy.

 When Evaluating Market Maturity: